igdownloader/InstagramDownloader/docs/_includes/readme.md

+## Looking for a new maintainer

+Hi, I am looking for a new maintainer, because I do not use IG and I do not find any pleasure in developing this extension any more.
+If you want to maintain this extension please contact me.

 # InstagramDownloader

 Firefox and Chrome Extension which creates an download button for instagram images and videos on the right of the